A General Theory of Propositional Modal Bundled Modalities

 \subsection{Convex Neighborhood Semantics}

-Next, we consider axiomatizations of convex bundled modalities.
-Our strategy is to first consider a more abstract convex neighborhood semantics for $\LL_\bund$, and then transfer completeness results under such a semantics to concrete bundled semantics on Kripke models using representation theorems.
+Next, we consider axiomatizations of PN-independent bundled modalities.
+Our strategy is to first consider a kind of \emph{convex neighborhood semantics} for $\LL_\bund$, which abstract the core structure of the bundled semantics for all PN-independent bundles, and then transfer completeness results under such a semantics to concrete bundled semantics on Kripke models using representation theorems.

 \begin{definition}[Convex Neighborhood Models] A \emph{convex neighborhood model} is a $4$-tuple $\N = $\\ $(W, N^+, N^-, V)$, where $W \neq \emptyset$ is the set of worlds, $N^+$, $N^-$ are both functions from $W$ to $\wp(\wp(W))$, and $V: \BP \to \wp(W)$ is the valuation function.
 A convex neighborhood frame is a model without the $V$ part.